 Most modern laboratory information management systems (Lab management software) have features or add-ons to facilitate biobanking.
-Here we highlight a selection of the top LIMS for biobanking.
+Here we highlight a selection of the 10 top LIMS for biobanking, listed in no particular order.
 Preference has been given to interoperable systems.
-Purchasers should make their own investigations and bear in mind that these rankings are not recommendations.
+Purchasers should make their own investigations and bear in mind that these picks are not recommendations.

-SLIMS integrates a LIMS, an Electronic Laboratory Notebook, and a Biobanking module.
+SLIMS from Agilent Technologies integrates a LIMS, an Electronic Laboratory Notebook, and a Biobanking module.
 The main key features of SLIMS for Biobanking are:

 - Quick and easy overview of sample entries, storage locations, sample status, sample workflow